onyelv/Cloud-Project/README.md

 The playbook implements the following tasks:
 Gathering Facts ,Install docker.io, Install pip3, Install Docker python module, Use more memory, download and launch a docker elk container

 In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc. ansible-playbook /etc/ansible/elk.yml;nano elk.yml; and docker start elk
+E.g., install Docker; download image; etc. (Please see install_elk.yml file in the Ansible folder)
+Configure Elk VM with Docker
+Install docker.io
+Install pip3
+Install Docker python module
+Increase virtual memory
+Use more memory
+download and launch a docker elk container

 #### Target Machines & Beats
 This ELK server is configured to monitor the following machines: